dotnet/csharplang/proposals/inline-arrays.md

   they are in a readonly context
 - Their natural type is ```ReadOnlySpan<T>```, so that’s what they contribute if they participate in type inference (e.g., var, best-common-type or generic)

-### C/C++ fixed-size bufers
+### C/C++ fixed-size buffers

-C/C++ has a different notion of fixed-size bufers.
+C/C++ has a different notion of fixed-size buffers.
 For example, there is a notion of "zero-length fixed sized buffers", which is often used as a way to indicate that the data is "variable length".
 It is not a goal of this proposal to be able to interop with that.